Table of Contents

 Clear eggs are infertile.

-A network of blood vessels indicates a healthy embryo.
+- A network of blood vessels indicates a healthy embryo.

 Hatching Time

-Some may take up to day 23 if conditions were not ideal initially.
+- Some may take up to day 23 if conditions were not ideal initially.

-Once chicks hatch, let them dry fully inside the incubator before moving them to a brooder.
+- Once chicks hatch, let them dry fully inside the incubator before moving them to a brooder.

 For the best incubation tools, check out our automatic egg incubators designed for beginners and experts alike.
+To make the hatching phase even smoother, many poultry keepers pair their incubator with a dedicated hatcher-only incubator.

 How Long Do Chicken Eggs Take To Hatch After Pipping?